-- \ The salary and variable bonuses/allowances are inclusive of employer's central provident fund contributions. - \\ These fees comprise Board and Committee fees for FY 2018, which are subject to approval by shareholders as a lump sum at the 2019 AGM. - ^ Remuneration of these Directors includes remuneration paid or payable by subsidiaries of the Company. - ^^ Not meaningful. - accordingly. - rated for FY 2018 accordingly. - (3) Mr Sherman Kwek Eik Tse was appointed as Group Chief Executive Officer with effect from 1 January 2018.
+- \ The salary and variable bonuses/allowances are inclusive of employer's central provident fund contributions. - \\ These fees comprise Board and Committee fees for FY 2018, which are subject to approval by shareholders as a lump sum at the 2019 AGM. - ^ Remuneration of these Directors includes remuneration paid or payable by subsidiaries of the Company. - ^^ Not meaningful. - (1) Mr Chan Soon Hee Eric resigned as a Director of the Company on 22 June 2018 and the Board and Committee fees payable to him are pro-rated for FY 2018 accordingly. - Ms Lim Yin Nee Jenny was appointed as a Director of the Company with effect from 22 June 2018 and the Board and Committee fees payable to her are prorated for FY 2018 accordingly. - (3) Mr Sherman Kwek Eik Tse was appointed as Group Chief Executive Officer with effect from 1 January 2018.